jerry-bean/VRP-and-Visualization/README.md

 # VRP-and-Visualization
-solve vehicle routing problems and realiza the visualization
+solve vehicle routing problems and realize the visualization